IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 <a name='ghrepo_to_new_ghrepo'></a>
 ###To change from one GitHub repo to a new GitHub repo, follow these steps:
 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
 **Important**: To avoid losing your work, make sure all code changes are committed before you continue.
-When you update your project to use a GitHub repo, your current Git repo and any pending changes in it are deleted.
+When you update your project to use a new GitHub repo, your existing GitHub repo and any pending changes in it are deleted.
 2. For the project that you want to change, click the project settings icon.
 ![My Project page with project settings icon][15]
 3. On the General page, click **CHANGE REPOSITORY**.